Masterchef365/klystron/notes/notes.md

+Need to actually write command buffers..
+But before then we should make that loading this all works

 Big problem: `FRAMES_IN_FLIGHT` must equal one.
 This is because our current synchronization model will begin a new frame before the last one finished.
 That might kill VR until you can work out a better solution.